- Question Is an AA or AS degree required, or are there any prerequisites required to begin the bachelor’s degree program?

 * The Doctorate in Organizational Leadership has its own admissions/attendance requirements.
 Please check for specific details.

 A bachelor’s degree program for major-specific courses only, generally requires 11-15 courses (depending on the major), while a master’s degree program requires 11-16 courses (again, dependent on the program).
-Given that La Verne teaches four (accelerated) terms per academic year, it generally takes between 2 3⁄4 and four (4) years to complete the requirements for the major, taking one class per term.
-If a student takes two classes per term, then the time to completion is cut in half.
+Given that La Verne teaches five sessions per academic year, it generally takes between 2 3⁄4 and four (4) years to complete the requirements for the major, taking one class per session.
+If a student takes two classes per session, then the time to completion is cut in half.
 Note: the Doctorate in Organizational Leadership (Ed.D.) consists of 18 courses (54 units), following a traditional semester schedule (17 weeks).
 Course completion takes three years, not including dissertation.

-Can I enter the program after the first start term begins?
+- Question Can I enter the program after the first start session begins?

 Yes.
-The university usually leaves an onsite student cohort open for enrollment for up to two terms after starting.
+The university usually leaves an onsite student cohort open for enrollment for up to two sessions after starting.
 Students will be advised of their options to complete any missed courses.

 Students are free to attend class in multiple locations and formats; an agreed-upon discounted corporate tuition rate applies to your employees no matter where they attend class.

-A student can begin his/her accelerated program in any one of our four terms, notwithstanding the Ed.D., which begins only in the fall.
+A student can begin his/her accelerated program in any one of our five sessions, notwithstanding the Ed.D., which begins only in the fall.

-How many terms do you offer per year?
+- Question How many sessions do you offer per year?

-La Verne’s academic year consists of four terms (fall, winter, spring, and summer).
-The terms are 10 weeks long (accelerated semesters), with students attending class one night per week, per class.
+La Verne’s academic year consists of five semester-sessions (Fall I and Fall II, Spring I and Spring II, and Summer).
+The sessions are eight (8) weeks long (accelerated semesters), with students attending class one night per week, per class.

-What if I miss one course or term?
+- Question What if I miss one course or session?
 Do I need to re-apply to the University?

-If a bachelor’s or master’s student misses one course or term, he/she can generally stay on track with the cohort, provided the next class carries no prerequisite(s).
-In general, students missing courses do not need to re-apply to the university provided the missing terms do not exceed one academic year.
+If a bachelor’s or master’s student misses one course or session, he/she can generally stay on track with the cohort, provided the next class carries no prerequisite(s).
+In general, students missing courses do not need to re-apply to the university provided the missing sessions do not exceed one academic year.

 Textbooks are purchased separately and are not included in tuition fees.
 The University of La Verne has a campus store where textbooks may be purchased, either in person, online, or via a toll-free phone number.
 Alternatively, they may buy through any retailer selling the relevant course material.